£9,495 - £15,995 Price range

 However, we’d recommend you consider spending a bit more money on the 1.5 dCi models, especially the ones with more equipment and goodies as standard.
 Yes, they’re more expensive to buy in the first place, but we’re sure the bonus of having aircon, electric windows and a stereo as standard far outweigh the savings you’d make by picking the most basic Duster over the rest in the range.

 Although when last tested by Euro NCAP the Duster gained only a three-star rating, this reflects the weakest part of the car’s performance in the testing, which in the Dacia’s case was the ‘safety assist’ category.
-In every other way the Duster is pretty good and the addition of stability control would have earned it a four-star rating.
+In every other ways the Duster is pretty good and the addition of stability control (which is now standard) would have earned it a four-star rating.

-If you plump for the more expensive models, it’s not like you’re sacrificing that much kit, with ABS, air-conditioning and central locking all coming as standard on the top spec, but still mostly affordable, models.
+If you plump for the more expensive models, you get equipment such as ABS, air-conditioning and central locking all coming as standard on the top spec (but still affordable) models.
 And, as mentioned earlier, running costs shouldn’t be too bad, especially if you opt for the diesel.

-However, the most basic Dusters don’t come with much equipment as standard – you don’t even get a stereo! – and some gadgets that could be seen as ‘essential’ for a family vehicle, such as stability control and curtain airbags, are either an optional extra or aren’t available at all!
-Residual values also aren’t expected to be that high.
+However, the most basic Dusters don’t come with much equipment as standard – you don’t even get a stereo – and some gadgets that could be seen as ‘essential’ for a family vehicle, such as stability control and curtain airbags, are either an optional extra or aren’t available at all!

-Unless you really need to have a new car of this size that comes with better build quality and more kit as standard, we reckon the Duster is worth a close look if you’re searching for something in this sector of the market or at this price range.
+Unless you really need to have a new car of this size that comes with better build quality and more kit as standard, we reckon the Duster is worth a close look.
 It’s not perfect, but if you’re looking for space and practicality on a budget, the new Dacia could be the car for you.
 Visit the Dacia Duster model page, to buy it via carwow.